LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 ---
 Title: english public libraries web mapping
 Description: using the libraries taskforce dataset to start creating visualisations
+Type: Tutorial
+Tags:
+Template: tutorialpage
 Date:
-Type: Tutorial
 Author: dave
 GitHub:
+TutorialType: Maps
 TutorialComplexity: medium
 TutorialSkillsRequired: GIS,SQL
-TutorialNeeded: web browser,Carto
+TutorialNeeded: web browser,carto account
 TutorialTime: 1 hour
-TutorialType: Maps
-Template: tutorialpage
 ---

-On 30th March the Libraries Taskforce released [Public libraries in England: basic dataset](https://data.gov.uk/dataset/public-libraries-in-england-basic-dataset).
+On 30th March 2017 the Libraries Taskforce released [Public libraries in England: basic dataset](https://data.gov.uk/dataset/public-libraries-in-england-basic-dataset).
 This listed all libraries in England (statutory and non-statutory).
+It included:

-- Service (e.g. Gloucestershire)
+- Library Service (e.g. Gloucestershire)
-- Name (e.g. Ashby-De-La-Zouch)
+- Library Name (e.g. Ashby-De-La-Zouch)
 - Address
 - Postcode
 - Email
 - Website

-Not necessarily as much as could have been hoped, but a dataset nonetheless.
-One limiting factor in the data is there is no good location data for the libraries.
-For each property in the UK Ordnance Survey hold detailed address, location coordinates, and a reference - UPRN.
+Not as much as could have been hoped, but a dataset nonetheless.
+One limiting factor in the data is there isn't good location data for the libraries.
+For each property in the UK Ordnance Survey hold detailed address, location coordinates, and a reference: UPRN.
 This data is not open data.
 It is available as part of an OS product called AddressBase, which is free to use for any public sector organisation, but expensive for others.
-However the Ordnance Survey have a presumption to public policy for open data, so with the right requests made (perhaps by the taskforce) it would
+However, the Ordnance Survey have a [presumption to publish]() policy for open data.
+For datasets regarding public assets they are likely to allow these to be published as open data as long as it does not damage their own commercial interests.
+In the case of locations of around 4000 libraries, it is unlikely that making those open data would affect the commercial viability of the AddressBase product.

 This tutorial will attempt to map those libraries using freely available open data.
 This is surprisingly difficult.
 Those familiar with mapping tools, perhaps Google fusion tables or MapData, may find this difficult to believe.
 Just upload the CSV file into those products and it gives you a map.
 That is true, but is it open data?